AngelCrawford/blog/archetypes/default.md

 categories: ""
 series: [""]
 weight: 1 # makes the post sticky, remove if not wanted
-format: quote # tweet design on the home page (only needs categories, tags, author, date, publishdate, title and markdown content)
+format: quote | rating # tweet/rating design on the home page
+rating: "0.5" # 0-5 with .5 possible, will show a rating on the home page
 authors: angel
 year: "{{ now.Format "2006" }}"
 month: "{{ now.Format "2006/01" }}"